The Tales of Hoffmann (1951 film): Production

+Reception

-Critical reception
+Critical response

 Following the film's world premiere in New York City, Bosley Crowther of The New York Times wrote:

 Reportedly, Cecil B. DeMille sent a letter to Powell and Pressburger saying: "For the first time in my life, I was treated to Grand Opera where the beauty, power and scope of the music was equally matched by the visual presentation."

-For the 2002 Sight & Sound poll, George A. Romero called it his "favourite film of all time; the movie that made me want to make movies."
+For the 2002 Sight and Sound poll, George A. Romero called it his "favourite film of all time; the movie that made me want to make movies."
 Three years earlier, Romero had introduced the film as part of the "Dialogues: Talking with Pictures" programme at the 1999 Toronto International Film Festival.
 Romero later taped an interview for the Criterion Collection edition, discussing his love of the film and its influence on his career.
 Martin Scorsese, an ardent fan of Powell and Pressburger, provides an audio commentary track on the Criterion edition.

 In a book on the British cinema, André Bazin is quoted as saying:

+For the 2015 re-release, with the additional nine minutes of the Antonia section and extended curtain calls, the Opera critic hailed the "famous cinematic coups — the visceral dismembering of Moira Shearer’s Olympia doll, eyelashes a-flutter; Antonia’s virtual leap into a vertiginous abyss; the mirror effects of the Venetian act" as "new-minted and breathtaking as ever".
+Describing it as a "legendary film", he added that the "over-the-top Expressionism of the circular-studio production, the detail of Heckroth’s profoundly ravishing designs, the Ballets Russes homage of Massine’s tireless choreography, all come over with a vitality enhanced by the passing years".

 Accolades

 At the 24th Academy Awards, The Tales of Hoffmann received two nominations, both for Hein Heckroth, for Best Art Direction-Set Decoration, Color and Best Costume Design, Color; the awards in both cases went to the crew of An American in Paris.

-Powell and Pressburger were nominated for the Grand Prize of the 1951 Cannes Film Festival and won the Exceptional Prize.
+Powell and Pressburger were nominated for the Grand Prize of the 1951 Cannes Film Festival winning a special prize (Prix Exceptionnel); the Commission supérieure technique [de l’image et du son] awarded it a prize for technical achievement.
 They also won the Silver Bear award for best musical at the 1st Berlin International Film Festival.